Nitrolaunch/nitrolaunch/README.md

 ## App or Command line

-Nitrolaunch will work how you do, as an easy-to-use desktop app or an intuitive CLI
+Nitrolaunch will work how you do, as an intuitive desktop app or CLI

 |                      App                      |                    CLI                    |
 | :-------------------------------------------: | :---------------------------------------: |